 - Generic (Multisource) Drug

-- Health and Herbal Product (Food Supplements)
+- Health / Herbal Products

 - Veterinary Product